Segment text into smaller units.

 text filter allows tailoring the UAX 29 rules using the

-and the sent_suppress
+sent_crlf and the sent_suppress properties.

 The UAX 29 rules break after full stops (periods) whenever they are